TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

    }

 The method ``newAction()`` expects a ``blog`` object and an optional ``post`` object as parameter.
-This can sound weird at first, because there exists no blog and no post object.
-That has to be created with the form.
+This can sound weird at first, because in the beginning there is no blog and no post object.
+They have to be created after submission of the form.
 Actually the parameter ``$newPost`` is empty (``null``) at the first call.

 .. index::
    Blog Example; PostController
    Extbase; PropertyMapper

-Our ``PostController``, which is derived from ``\FriendsOfTYPO3\BlogExample\Controller\AbstractController`` and its parent ``\TYPO3\CMS\Extbase\Mvc\Controller\ActionController``, prepares all parameters, before an action is called.
-The controller delegates this to an instance of the class :php:`\TYPO3\CMS\Extbase\Property\PropertyMapper`, that has mainly two functions: it converts the parameter from the call (from our link) into the target object and checks if it is valid.
+The ``PostController``, which is derived from ``\FriendsOfTYPO3\BlogExample\Controller\AbstractController`` and its parents ``\TYPO3\CMS\Extbase\Mvc\Controller\ActionController`` and ``\TYPO3\CMS\Extbase\Mvc\Controller\AbstractController``, prepares all parameters, before an action method is called.
+The controller delegates this to an instance of the class :php:`\TYPO3\CMS\Extbase\Property\PropertyMapper`, that has mainly two functions: it converts the parameter from the call (initiated from our link) into the target object and it checks, if the parameter is valid.
 The target for the parameter ``$blog`` is an instance of the class :php:`\FriendsOfTYPO3\BlogExample\Domain\Model\Blog`, for the parameter ``$newPost`` it is an instance of the class :php:`\FriendsOfTYPO3\BlogExample\Domain\Model\Post`.
-A source parameter with value 12 for the :php:`convert` method of the PropertyMapper will make a conversion to the blog object for record with :php:`$result->uid == 12`.
+A source parameter with value 12 for the :php:`convert` method of the PropertyMapper will make a conversion into the blog object for record with :php:`$blog->uid == 12`.

-How does Extbase know what the target of the conversion is?
-It takes this information from the type hint of the argument :php:`$targetType` of the :php:`convert` method.
+How does Extbase know what the target of the conversion has to be?
+It takes this information from the type hint of the argument :php:`$targetType` passed to the :php:`convert` method.
-If there is nothing declared, it takes the destination type from the PHP comment above the method :php:`createAction`                                          as the target type:
+If there is nothing else declared, it takes the destination type from the PHP comment above the method :php:`createAction`                                          as the target type:

 .. index:: Action; Parameters